ThomasJewson/Molecular3DLengthDescriptors/README.md

 ### Reference

-If you use this package please feel free to reference us:
+If you use this package please feel free to reference us with:

 Jewson, T., & Cooper, R. I. (2021).
 Molecular3DLengthDescriptors (1.0.0). https://github.com/ThomasJewson/Molecular3DLengthDescriptors

+Or add this BibTeX entry to your .bib library:
 ```
 @misc{Jewson2021,
 author = {Jewson, Thomas and Cooper, Richard I.},